rahuldre/face_identify/README.md

 # face_identify
-Basic face identification model using face_detection library of Machine Learning.
+Face identification model using face_detection library of Machine Learning.
 It works with Pillow library very well.
+Features - Lables all the images in a group image to their respective names if found matching else shows Unknown.